zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/update-database.md

 lastmod: 2023-09-01
 ---

+--
+System.InvalidOperationException: The ConnectionString property has not been initialized.
+--

 # EF Core Seed Data

 Applying seed data to a database refers to the process of inserting initial data into a database, usually when the database is first created.
 This data serves as a baseline and can be used for testing, and development, and to provide some context for the application that will be built on top of the database.